Archcord-Community/code-of-conduct/README.md

 - Depending on severity, you may receive a ticket or be removed from the server.

 ---

+### 1.10 - No Politics
+In Archcord we do not tolerate politics, this is due to the tension they cause and the fact they cause arguments.
+This is not a community we want, and we desire to remain apolitical and ensure that everyone is seen, heard and can get the help they need, regardless of political views.

+**Punishment Escalation:**
+You will be warned verbally, continued escalation may result in a mute and eventually a ban.

 ## Section 2 - Voice Activity Conduct <a name="section-2---voice-activity-conduct"></a>